Resources

 The Mindful Way through Anxiety: Break Free from Chronic Worry and Reclaim Your Life, by Susan M. Orsillo, Ph.D., and Lizabeth Roemer, Ph.D.

 This book is an application of mindfulness meditation to the problems of anxiety and chronic worry.
 Several scenarios describe how anxiety can become problematic in many different ways.
-The authors then walk the reader slowly through the development of a mindfulness meditation practice routine.
+The authors then walk the reader slowly through developing a mindfulness meditation practice routine.

 Worry Less, Live More: The Mindful Way through Anxiety Workbook, by Susan M. Orsillo, Ph.D., and Lizabeth Roemer, Ph.D.